 In the past few years, the risks of cyber attacks and hacking attempts on websites and networks have risen by many folds.
 Today, there is not a week that passes by without reports of any website or network being hacked.
 The hacking attacks are getting advanced with each passing day, which has created a headache for businesses and organizations since they cause great losses.

-In fact, a study states that more than 60% of the small businesses go bankrupt and close down within 6 months after a cyber attack.
-This is a testament to the fact that cyber attacks are in fact very dangerous for the organizations and businesses.
+In fact, a study states that more than 60% of small businesses go bankrupt and close down within 6 months after a cyber attack.
+This is a testament to the fact that cyber-attacks are in fact very dangerous for organizations and businesses.
 So, is there no way to stop these attacks from damaging organizations and stealing sensitive data?

-Certainly not, there are many ways in which these cyber attacks can be stopped.
+Certainly not, there are many ways in which these cyberattacks can be stopped.
 Out of those, the best way of stopping cyber attacks is by hiring a hacker or being one.
 Yes!
-You read it right, hiring an ethical hacker or being an ethical hacker yourself can save your organization or website from the ever-increasing risks of cyber attacks.
+You read it right, hiring an ethical hacker or being an ethical hacker yourself can save your organization or website from the ever-increasing risks of cyberattacks.
 Confused?
-Well, an ethical hacker is a professional who hacks website or networks to ensure that they are safe from attacks from rogue hackers, black hat hackers, or even crackers.
+Well, an ethical hacker is a professional who hacks websites or networks to ensure that they are safe from attacks from rogue hackers, black hat hackers, or even crackers.

 Ethical hackers Vs Crackers